 Larceny is one of the most common crimes in Florida.
 According to the Florida Department of Law Enforcement (FDLE), nearly 400,000 theft offenses were reported in 2018.
 In addition, over 65,000 arrests for theft were made during this time period.

-If you are arrested for larceny, it’s important to work with a Bradenton criminal defense attorney who can help you understand your charges.
+If you are arrested for larceny, it’s important to work with a Tampa criminal defense attorney who can help you understand your charges.
 Is larceny a misdemeanor or felony?
 What penalties will you face if you are convicted?
 Keep reading to learn the answers to these questions and more.

 What Constitutes Larceny in Florida?

 The law defines larceny as the crime of knowingly obtaining or using someone else’s property with the intent to temporarily or permanently: